-&lt;sup>1 \$0-\$7K EFCs receive state appropriated maximum.
+1 \$0-\$7K EFCs receive state appropriated maximum.
 EFCs \$9,001-\$12K state appropriated minimum.
 EFCs between \$7,001-\$9K may vary.
 This award structure has been in place since Access Missouri's beginning, but funds are not always sufficient to tier award amounts between the maximum and minimum.

-Student Loans Good or Better Loans "Be Cautious": Limit or Avoid Loans Subsidized Stafford o Federal loan o Students with financial need o Government pays interest while in school o FAFSA required o The interest rate on subsidized loans first disbursed to undergraduate students between July 1, 2019 and June 30, 2020 will be fixed at 4.529%. o Students have 6-month grace period.
+Student Loans Good or Better Loans "Be Cautious": Limit or Avoid Loan Subsidized Stafford Federal loan Students with financial need Government pays interest while in school FAFSA required The interest rate on subsidized loans first disbursed to undergraduate students between July 1, 2020 and June 30, 2021 will be fixed at 2.75%.2 Students have 6-month grace period.
 Unsubsidized Stafford Federal loan NOT need-based.
 Government does NOT pay interest, which means interest accrues immediately.
-FAFSA required The interest rate on unsubsidized loans first disbursed to undergraduate students between July 1, 2019 and June 30, 2020 will be fixed at 4.529%.
-Students have 6-month grace period.
+FAFSA required The interest rate on unsubsidized loans first disbursed to undergraduate students between July 1, 2020 and June 30, 2021 will be fixed at 2.75%.3 Students have 6-month grace period.
 Scholarship Foundation Interest-Free Loan O Private loan O Students with financial need O Maximum award is \$11,000 per year O 2- and 4-year schools around the country; must be accredited and nonprofit O Academic: minimum 2.0 cumulative GPA O Character: Demonstrate honesty, good judgment, forthrightness O Financial need O FAFSA required Students have 12-month grace period.
 PLUS Loan Student must be dependent Biological or adoptive parent borrows for the student's education.
 Credit-based Annual limit is equal to the student's cost of attendance minus any other financial aid the student receives.
-The interest rate on PLUS loans first disbursed between July 1, 2019 and June 30, 2020 will be fixed at 7.079%.
+The interest rate on PLUS loans first disbursed between July 1, 2020 and June 30, 2021 will be fixed at 5.30%.
 Repayment begins when loan is fully disbursed.
 First payment is 60 days after final disbursement.
-FAFSA required Private Loan o Institutional o Bank o May have credit requirements o May require cosigner o High and/or variable interest rate o Limited, if any, options for deferment or forbearance o FAFSA required: all private bank loans must be certified by financial aid administrator.
+FAFSA required Private Loan Institutional Bank May have credit requirements May require cosigner High and/or variable interest rate Limited, if any, options for deferment or forbearance High and/or variable inte Limited, if any, options for d

-&lt;sup>2 Interest on this loan is recalculated and adjusted each year on July 1st; the interest rate is not to exceed 8.25%.
+2 Interest on this loan is recalculated and adjusted each year on July 1st; the interest rate is not to exceed 8.25%.
 Rate is set based on 10-year Treasury note +2.05% for this loan.